crfvelloso/LoL_VPVC-Proximity-Chat-for-League-/README.md

 Prerequisites
 Node.js installed (for the Host).
-Ngrok installed and have an account(for the Host, to allow internet connections).
+Radmin VPN installed and have an account(every player needs to have Radmin VPN).
 The release package containing lol_proximity.exe and the OpenCV .dll file.

 Step-by-Step Guide